andrest50/cli-pomodoro/README.md

 # Cli-Pomodoro
-Pomodoro timer in the command line.
+Pomodoro timer for the terminal.

 ## Why Use It?
 - Keep track of your time spent studying